 9. Removable stirrups to let your child readjust themselves in the seat, or just to allow them to pretend you’re a horse.

-10. A breathable back panel which provides all important back support for you as well as letting airflow in to cool you.
+10. A breathable back panel that provides all-important back support for you as well as letting airflow in to cool you.

 What We Love: The Pros